hopenmind/Atipik/README.md

 fully **without** any local model.
 The optional Textualiser (local LLM) only engages when you turn it on.

-The brand identity comes straight from the application logo: a violet mark for A'Tipik, paired with the azure of its publisher, Hope 'n Mind.

 ## Supported platforms and downloads